Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss

 _____ Fields shall be tilled and planted on the contour where feasible.

-__ A cover crop shall be seeded on corn ground harvested for silage.
+______ A winter cover crop shall be seeded on all agreed on crop acres.

-__ Waterways removed by plowing, use of chemicals or other means shall be replaced at the tenant’s expense.
+______ Waterways removed by tillage, use of chemicals, or other means shall be replaced at the tenant’s expense.

-__ Tenant shall clip waterways as necessary for maintenance of soil conservation practices.
+______ Tenant shall clip waterways as necessary for maintenance of soil conservation practices, unless enrolled in CRP during the nesting season.

 ______ Corn and soybean fields shall have sufficient ground cover at planting time to control erosion within soil loss limits set under the conservation plan.

-__ N fall tillage should occur on soybean ground.
+______ No fall tillage shall occur on soybean ground.

-__ Soybeans shall not be grown unless soil loss is controlled within soil loss limits set under the Erosion Control Law.
+______ Soybeans shall not be grown unless soil loss is controlled within soil loss limits set under an approved conservation plan.

 ______ No-till shall be used on designated fields.